 My last few posts have dealt with the Seven Spheres of Society as defined by Loren Cunningham.
 As discussed in the first post, it is only through bringing Biblical principles in each of these seven spheres that we can truly change the course of an entire nation.
 We then went on to discuss what it means to bring Biblical principles into the family and the church.
 This brings us to the next sphere of society, namely government.
 Talking about applying Biblical principles in the government is an extremely touchy subject in American society.
 Christians claim that our government was based on Biblical principles from the start and that we need to return to that whereas non-Christians stress freedom of religion and claim that our founding fathers didn't truly follow Christianity.
 Before we can continue to discuss this topic we must define what we are proposing.

 What do we mean by Bible-based?

-Many people have already turned off to this [post because they have understood this statement wrong.
+Many people probably have already turned off to this post because they have understood this statement wrong.
 What is a Bible-based government?
 Does it mean that we force everyone to follow the Bible?
 Of course not.
 One of the major Biblical principles is the freedom of choice.
 God has given us choice and desires that we choose Him.
 No one can be forced to follow God even if we wanted to, and God doesn't want to.
 Therefore a Bible-based government would have freedom of religion as one of it's core values today just as it did in 1787 when the U.S. Constitution was ratified.
 So what does a Bible-based government mean if it is not to force everyone to follow the Bible?
 It means simply that the people running the government run it on Biblical principles.